officialalkenes/officialalkenes/README.md

 ### 🌱 I’m part of the current SOFTWARE ENGINEERING graduating team with ALX

+### 🔭 I’m currently working on:
+- FastPay
+- Humia
+- FindMeARoomie

+### 👯 I’m looking to collaborate with a Vue Developer and a mobile App Developer

 I am a software Developer with 1 year working experience on:

 - Web Applications (Mostly Backend)